Who Cares About Employee Engagement?

 What can be done to help ensure you have actively engaged employees?

-A good start is to keep those engaged employees and your non-engaged employees involved in what is going on and demonstrate your commitment to their growth.
+Above all, keep engaged employees and non-engaged employees involved in what is going on and demonstrate your commitment to their growth.

 - Ask for their opinions on decisions that will affect them.